Skip to main content

 Feel the stretch in hamstrings.

-Common Romanian Deadlift mistakes
+What are common Romanian Deadlift mistakes to avoid?

 Rounding lower back - dangerous.